 Fall lawn fertilization

-Remember that turf must be green when nitrogen is applied.
+Follow the application instructions on the fertilizer carefully and remember that turf must be green when nitrogen is applied.
 Also, make sure that the soil is moist so the nitrogen will dissolve easily.
 If not, irrigate and wait a day before fertilizing.
 Fertilizer applied to very dry, cold soil or to dormant turf won't be used efficiently.

 While nitrogen is the most important nutrient, there is no harm if fertilizers also contain some phosphorous or potassium.